danstoyanov/deep_face_demos/README.md

 ### Usage

 1.  **Run the Streamlit application:**
+    From the root project directory (the one containing the `app` folder), run:

     ```bash
-    streamlit run second_streamlit_deepface_app.py
+    streamlit run app/main.py
     ```

 2.  **Access the application:**
     Your default web browser will automatically open to the Streamlit application, usually at `http://localhost:8501`.

 3.  **Initial Model Downloads:**
     The first time you run the application, DeepFace and InsightFace models will be downloaded and cached.
 This process might take some time, especially for DeepFace models.
-A progress message will be displayed in the Streamlit interface.
+Progress messages will be displayed in the Streamlit interface.

 ## ⚙️ Configuration and Notes

-*   **Model Caching:** DeepFace and InsightFace models are loaded and cached using `st.cache_resource`.
-This ensures that models are loaded only once upon application startup or their first use, significantly improving subsequent performance within the same session.
+- **Model Caching:** DeepFace and InsightFace models are loaded and cached using `st.cache_resource` in `app/utils.py`.
+This ensures models are loaded only once, improving performance.
-*   **InsightFace Providers:** The InsightFace model attempts to use `CUDAExecutionProvider` first if available for GPU acceleration.
-If not successful, it gracefully falls back to `CPUExecutionProvider`.
+- **InsightFace Providers:** The InsightFace model attempts to use `CUDAExecutionProvider` (GPU) first, falling back to `CPUExecutionProvider` if GPU is unavailable or fails.
-*   **Video Processing:** For video analysis, temporary files are created for both the input video and the processed output video.
-The input video temporary file is cleaned up after processing.
-The output video temporary file remains until the application is closed or a new video is uploaded, allowing for download.
+- **Video Processing:**
+  - Temporary files are used for input and output videos.
+  - The `app/config.py` file allows switching between `MP4 (mp4v)` and `AVI (XVID)` for the output video format, which can be useful if one format has playback issues in the browser.
-*   **Webcam Performance:** Real-time webcam analysis can be computationally intensive.
-Performance depends heavily on your hardware and the chosen `detector_backend` (e.g., `opencv` is often faster than `retinaface` for real-time).
+- **Webcam Performance:** Real-time webcam analysis can be computationally intensive.
+Performance depends on hardware and the chosen `detector_backend`.
-*   **`detector_backend`:** DeepFace allows different face detectors.
-    *   `'opencv'`: Fastest, but might be less accurate for smaller or angled faces.
+- **`detector_backend`:** Various DeepFace detectors can be selected in the sidebar for video and webcam modes:
+  - `'opencv'`: Generally fastest.
-    *   `'ssd'`: A good balance of speed and accuracy.
+  - `'ssd'`, `'mtcnn'`, `'retinaface'`, `'yunet'`: Offer different balances of speed and accuracy.
-    *   `'mtcnn'`, `'retinaface'`, `'yunet'`: Generally more accurate but slower, especially for real-time applications. `yunet` often offers a good balance of accuracy and speed.
-*   **Logo Display:** The application attempts to load a logo from a file named `bdu_black_logo.jpg` located in the same directory as the script.
-If you wish to display your own logo, replace this file with your image (or update the `LOGO_PATH` variable in the script).
+- **Logo Display:** The application attempts to load a logo from `app/bdu_black_logo.jpg`.
+Path and display width are configurable in `app/config.py`.

 ## 💡 Troubleshooting

-*   **`ModuleNotFoundError`:** Ensure all dependencies from `requirements.txt` are installed.
-Activate your virtual environment before running `pip install -r requirements.txt`.
+- **`ModuleNotFoundError`:** Ensure all dependencies from `requirements.txt` are installed within your active virtual environment.
+- **`SyntaxError: unterminated string literal`**: This can occur if f-strings in the Python code are accidentally broken across multiple lines during copy-pasting.
+Ensure long f-strings are on a single line.
-*   **Camera Not Opening:**
+- **Camera Not Opening:**
-    *   Check if your webcam is connected and enabled.
+  - Check webcam connection and ensure it's enabled.
-    *   Ensure no other applications are using the webcam.
+  - Verify no other apps are using the webcam.
-    *   Grant camera permissions to your browser or system if prompted.
+  - Grant browser/system camera permissions.
-*   **Model Download Errors:**
+- **Model Download Errors:**
-    *   Verify your internet connection.
+  - Check internet connection.
-    *   Sometimes, temporary network issues can cause failures.
-Try restarting the application.
+  - Try restarting the application.
-*   **Video Processing Issues:**
+- **Video Processing/Playback Issues:**
-    *   Ensure your `opencv-python` installation has `ffmpeg` support.
-On some systems, this might require manual installation of `ffmpeg`.
+  - Ensure your `opencv-python` installation has `ffmpeg` support (often included, but might need separate `ffmpeg` installation on some systems).
-    *   Check if the video file is corrupted or in an unsupported format.
+  - Try switching the video output format in `app/config.py` (e.g., from MP4 to AVI or vice-versa).
+  - The browser might not support the specific video codec/container combination generated.
-*   **InsightFace Model Loading Fails:**
+- **InsightFace Model Loading Fails (GPU):**
-    *   If you're trying to use `onnxruntime-gpu`, ensure your NVIDIA drivers, CUDA Toolkit, and cuDNN are correctly installed and compatible with your `onnxruntime-gpu` version.
-Otherwise, stick to `onnxruntime` (CPU version).
+  - Ensure correct NVIDIA drivers, CUDA Toolkit, and cuDNN versions compatible with `onnxruntime-gpu`.
+Otherwise, use the CPU version (`onnxruntime`).

 ## 🤝 Contributing

-Contributions are welcome!
-If you have suggestions for improvements or find any issues, please open an issue or submit a pull request.
+Contributions, suggestions, and issue reports are welcome!
+Please open an issue or submit a pull request.

 ## 📄 License

-This project is open-source and available under the [MIT License](LICENSE). *(You should create a `LICENSE` file in your repository if you haven't already.)*
+This project is open-source and available under the [MIT License](LICENSE). _(You should create a `LICENSE` file in your repository if you haven't already, e.g., by copying one from choosealicense.com)._

 ## 🙏 Acknowledgments

-This application was developed by the Department of Computer Systems and Technologies team at Burgas Free University (BFU) / Бургаски свободен университет (БСУ).
+This application was developed by the Department of Computer Systems and Technologies team at Burgas State University (BSU) / Бургаски държавен университет (БДУ). _(Note: The original text mentioned "Burgas Free University (BFU) / Бургаски свободен университет (БСУ)".
+I've used "Burgas State University (BDU) / Бургаски държавен университет (БДУ)" as seen in the Python code comments.
+Please adjust to the correct university name if needed.)_

----